Wenish/virtual-q-web-client/README.md

 ## Description
 It's a web app which allows the user to manage virtual ticket queues.
+In this repository is the frontend code of the web app.

 ## Developer setup (local setup)